yaswanthkaduru/WikipediaWebScraper/README.md

 # Wikipedia Web Scraper

-A simple bot to get the basic info from the Wikipedia page based on the keyword user entered.
+A simple bot to get the basic info from the Wikipedia page based on the keyword entered.

 ## Features
 * It has built-in IP rotation implemented using Torpy (A Tor Protocol)